MahboobMMonza/Piraten-Kapern-Game/logbook.md

 Started working on necessary features for player and game manager to play a game.

 ### 2022/01/23
 Added a debug logging class to print decisions made in each step.
+Created entry point for game as well as debug log prints in Player and GameManager classes.
+Completed feature F01 (first MVP).